 You’ll be surprised at the lengths fraudsters go to scam the digital advertising industry and all the different types of ad fraud that exist.
-When talking about ad fraud, it’s an umbrella term used for multiple types of fraudulent methods.
+Ad fraud is an umbrella term used for multiple types of fraudulent methods.

-Pixel stuffing – this is the placement of an ad in an invisible pixel that’s not seen on a page.
+Pixel stuffing is the placement of an ad in an invisible pixel not seen on a page.

-Ad stacking – are ad placements that are layered on top of each other while only one gets seen by the user but multiple impressions are counted.
+Ad stacking – Ad placements that are layered on top of each other while only one gets seen by the user, but multiple impressions are counted.

-Misrepresentation/misidentification of a domain – this is where a quality site, in reality, is an illegitimate site made to deceive the ad buyer.
+Misrepresentation/misidentification of a domain is where a quality site, in reality, is an illegitimate site made to deceive the ad buyer.

-Ad injections – this is where a publisher is not permitted by an advertiser or browser to insert an ad onto a page but does and earns ad revenue from it.
+Ad injections – this is where an advertiser or browser does not permit a publisher to insert an ad onto a page but does and earns ad revenue from it.

-Keep in mind that there are new methods popping up every day as fraudsters continue to find vulnerabilities to exploit in the digital advertising ecosystem.
-Clearcode goes in-depth about additional variations of fraud with regards to ad placements, malware, adware, and mobile apps.
+Remember that new methods are popping up daily as fraudsters continue to find vulnerabilities to exploit in the digital advertising ecosystem.
+Clearcode goes in-depth about additional variations of fraud with regard to ad placements, malware, adware, and mobile apps.